awslabs/multi-az-workshop/content/lab-2/index.en.md

 This relies on the Kubernetes topology labels that are automatically applied by the EKS service to identify source and destination localities.

 Let's log in to one of our EKS worker nodes to make the update by navigating to the [EC2 console](https://console.aws.amazon.com/ec2/home#Instances).
-Right click on one of the nodes that **doesn't** have a name (those are our EKS worker nodes) and select *`Connect`*.
+Right click on one of the nodes that whose name is `multi-az-workshop/eks/Cluster/NodeGroupLaunchTemplate` and select *`Connect`*.

 ![ec2-ssm-connect](/static/ec2-ssm-connect.png)

 If not directed to the *`Session Manager`* tab on the *`Connect to instance`* tab, select it, then press the *`Connect`* button on the bottom right.
 This will start an interactive CLI on the EC2 instance.
 The first thing we need to do is download the `kubectl` command line utility and configure it.
-Copy and paste the whole block of commands and execute them.
+Use the copy icon and then paste the whole block of commands in the session manager CLI and execute them.

 ```bash
 BUCKET_PATH=$(aws ssm get-parameter --name BucketPath --query 'Parameter.Value' | tr -d '"')